OWNING & USING A BOAT

-We concentrate our efforts on running the marina and selling boats, and so we have approved marine contractors that are authorized to carry out work on customer’s boats at the marina.
+We concentrate our efforts on running the marina and selling boats, and so we have approved contractors that specialise in marine trades that are authorized and properly insured to carry out work on customer’s boats at the marina.
 Please contact us for their details.

 What facilities does the marina have for lifting out boats?